REALERvolker1/hypesocket/README.md

 I kind of got bored of waiting for hyprland-rs to implement all the newer Hyprland features, so I made this library

 It is a lower-level wrapper around the sockets.
 In fact, it is entirely possible to initialize a listener with a custom path, and parse any/all output data yourself.
+If I got hit by a bus, this library would continue to work for years to come.

 Convenience functions are provided with the json_commands feature.
 However, they could easily become outdated.
 Be mindful of this.

+I also have to finish these too

 It is compatible with tokio (tokio feature) and async-net/futures-lite (async-lite feature).
 The default configuration uses just the std library alone.